Brooke Greenberg: Comparable cases

-Dr. Walker believed that Brooke Greenberg's condition had resulted from a failure of central control genes.
-He identified two more people with similar developmental issues: Gabrielle Williams of Montana (born in 2004) and Nicky Freeman of Australia (born on December 28, 1969), a middle aged man who looks like a preteen boy.

-Gabrielle Williams's condition has since been determined to have been the result of a genetic mutation.
-Nicky Freeman has been diagnosed with deformity of the pituitary gland.

-María Audenete do Nascimento, a Brazilian woman who lives in the town of Caucaia near Fortaleza in the state of Ceará, Brazil, was once thought to have a condition similar to Greenberg's.
-She was reportedly born in May 1981 but stopped growing after nine months.
-She has been diagnosed with severe hypothyroidism.

 In May 2015, it was reported that Layla Qualls of Oklahoma looked as if she was 9 or 10 months old, but was 3 years old.
 She was among seven children worldwide with Syndrome X that are being studied by researchers at the University of California, Los Angeles.
 She died on January 7, 2020, at the age of 7.

 In their ongoing research they found that the blood of Syndrome X children appears to age normally.
 Layla was also featured in a TLC documentary titled "The Girls Who Don't Age".
 This documentary aired July 18, 2016 on TLC.

 In July 2016, it was reported that Alyssa Pennington of New Mexico looks as if she is five years old, but is 12 years old.
 She is another Syndrome X case.

 Another case that has been reported in July 2016 is Jenifer Sandoval of Colorado.
 Although she looks as if she is four years old, she is 22 years old.

-In April 2017, NTD Television reported about Manpreet Singh from a village in the northern Mansa, India.
-At 22 years old, he is only 23 inches (58 cm) tall and was born after ten months.
-He did not show any signs of growth and development such as speaking after six months.
-Doctors said his condition could be caused by his late birth and a deficiency of growth hormones.